 Their sound quality offers spectacular bass and balanced sound.
 The Beyerdynamic 250 OHM’s are durable in build and extremely comfortable for longer wear plush ear pads that fit over-the-ear rather than putting pressure and sitting on-ear.

-The Beyerdynamic 250 OHM’s are a closed back model which helps their noise cancellation levels.
+The Beyerdynamic 250 OHM’s are a closed-back model which helps their noise cancellation levels.
 You can hear some ambient noise while listening at times.
 They do keep out a lot of general background noise and suggest strong noise isolation.
 The headphones should get approximately 18dB of noise cancellation.
 Their closed back design helps minimize any sound leakage and bleed, as does their over-the-ear cup design.
 The Beyerdynamic 250 OHM’s are excellent for use in loud environments.

 Style & Comfort:

 The ear cups are pretty massive in size and deep, but this is so that they can cover over the entire ear and avoid sound leakage or pressure on the ears.
-Despite their large size, during wear, they headphones do not stick out much from your head and are not overly-noticeable.
+Despite their large size, during wear, the headphones do not stick out much from your head and are not overly-noticeable.
 With this in mind, the aesthetic appeal of the headphones is nothing amazing, but it does the trick of looking decent and timeless for the under $200 price range.
 The headphones also stay tightly on your head and do not fall off easily.

 While not wireless, their coiled cord can reach 3 meters which gives them a wide range of motion during wear.
 The cable material is also durable and has a spring to it if pulled.
 The wired cord is quite flexible and can bend to fit any placement.
 The wire is non-detachable and cannot be replaced if it does break or have any defects.
 There is a 2 year warranty included with the headphones.
 There are also exposed wires that come out of each ear cup that might bother some users.

 The headphones come with a very thin, vinyl material carrying bag.
-The bag is extremely thin and will not do much for protection of the headphones or storage.
+The bag is extremely thin and will not do much for the protection of the headphones or storage.

-The sound quality over all has a good balance and offers decent sound.
-The DT 770 Pro model seems to focus on the details and vocal presence, but tends to leave out the mid ranges.
+The sound quality overall has a good balance and offers decent sound.
+The DT 770 Pro model seems to focus on the details and vocal presence but tends to leave out the mid ranges.
 The mid-levels are withdrawn, but come off as clean and un-muddied.
 High sound levels are not grainy or harsh.
-Treble detail is truly focused in the Beyerdynamic 250 OHM’s.
+Treble detail is truly focused in the Beyerdynamic 250 ohms.

 The headphones are consistent in terms of frequency response.
 They also have a large soundstage similar to their predecessor, the 80 OHM version.
-For being closed back headphones, their soundstage is quite impressive.
+For being closed-back headphones, their soundstage is quite impressive.
 Imaging is also notable on the headphones, though it can come off as flat at times.
 The headphones are labeled left and right sided, but the sound comes off evenly and harmoniously to both.